victorromeo/victorromeo.github.io/_posts/2019-07-31-SOLID-Design-Principles.md

 }
 {% endhighlight %}

+It's an example of a class which has a complicated goal.
+It becomes diffult to adequetely maintain the code, extend and remove features when the purpose is a vast as this example.
+Imagine adding the function to manage Rooms within the school to this code.
+Does it seem easy or does it even belong in this class?
+Understanding the answer to these questions requires a significant understanding of the data, logic and data persistence aspects of the class.

-Instead, using the Single Responsibility Principle, this would be broken up into several classes which are each responsible for a single small domain.
+Using the Single Responsibility Principle, this code would be broken up into several classes which are each responsible for a single small component of the whole application.
 Let's assume the domain entities are School, Subject and Student which are being divided out.
-Also, lets separate the concepts of businss logic from data access logic.
+Also, lets separate the concepts of businss logic from data access logic, and create new classes to store relationships between entities.

 {% highlight csharp %}